Politics of New Jersey: Issues

 In 2010, New Jersey legalized medical cannabis.
 The law, legalizing the drug for medical use, was passed by a Democratic government just before Christie (who was skeptical about legalized medical marijuana) took office.
 Christie subsequently vetoed, or requested alterations to, laws expanding the state's program.
-(New Jersey has two dispensaries.)
 The issue gained attention during the 2013 gubernatorial election, when the father of a young girl with epilepsy confronted Christie at a diner.
 In March 2019, a vote on recreational legalization was canceled at the last minute.
 The state senate did not have the 21 votes needed to pass, since all of its Republicans and nine of its Democrats opposed the bill.
 A ballot measure to legalize marijuana for recreational use was on the ballot on November 3, 2020.
 Named Public Question 1, it passed overwhelmingly 67%-33%, with every county supporting legalization.

 On October 21, 2019, weeks after California passed a similar bill, state Senators Joseph Lagana (D-Bergen) and Sandra Cunningham (D-Hudson) introduced the New Jersey Fair Play Act.
 The bill would allow college athletes to be paid for the use of their names, images and likeness, and to hire an agent or lawyer.
 It intends to protect student athletes, since one injury can cost them their scholarship without a way to pay for school or vocational guidance.

 On February 4, 2019, Governor Phil Murphy signed a $15-minimum-wage bill into law.
 The law will increase the minimum wage by $1 every January 1 until it reaches $15 in 2024.
 When it was enacted, the state's minimum wage was $8.85.
-The first increase was on July 1, 2019 (to $10), and it will become $12 on January 1, 2021.
+The first increase was on July 1, 2019 (to $10) and it became $12 on January 1, 2021.
 The bill raises tipped-worker wages from $2.13 to $5.13 per hour; if a worker does not earn the minimum wage through tips, the employer must make up the difference.
-Farm-workers will only be raised to $12.50 an hour in 2024, then possibly raise it to $15 by 2027.
+Farm-workers will only be raised to $12.50 an hour in 2024, then possibly raised to $15 by 2027.